petebaker/r-makefile-definitions/README.md

 ##include ~/lib/common.mk
 ```

+Note that you can then

-More usually, if there is a seqence of steps relying on a data file
+More usually, if there is a sequence of steps relying on a data file
 myData.csv your Makefile may look something like

 ```make